Occupy Wall Street: Arrests

 The first person arrested was Alexander Arbuckle, a student videographer from New York University engaged in a class project.
 The police department alleged he was blocking the street.
 However, video shown at his trial showed the protesters including Arbuckle, had followed police orders and withdrew to the sidewalk.
+His case would become an early example cited by supporters who would argue that some arrests during the Occupy Wall Street reflected overly aggressive policing rather than just taking care of and clearing out the threats to public order.
+It also drew attention to the role of video evidence in challenging the official police reports of protestor activity.

 Gideon Oliver, who represented Occupy with the National Lawyers Guild in New York, said about 2,000 [protesters] had been arrested just in New York City alone.
 Most of these arrests in New York and elsewhere, were on charges of disorderly conduct, trespassing, and failure to disperse.
-Nationally, a little under 8,000 Occupy-affiliated arrests have been documented by tallying numbers published in local newspapers.
+Nationally, a little under 8,000 Occupy-affiliated arrests were documented by tallying numbers published in local newspapers.
+The scale of these arrests was showed how policing became one of the central experiences of the Occupy movement, especially since demonstrators were spreading not just in Zuccotti Park but beyond Aswell, turning into marches, bridge crossings, and actions at banks, universities, and many other public spaces.
+A major amount of mass arrests also drew more media coverage, to the movement's benefit.
+In some cases, they generated sympathy among observers who saw these police responses as disproportionate.

-In a report that followed an eight-month study, researchers at the law schools of NYU and Fordham accuse the NYPD of deploying unnecessarily aggressive force, obstructing press freedoms and making arbitrary and baseless arrests.
+In a report that followed an eight-month study, researchers at the law schools of NYU and Fordham accused the NYPD of deploying unnecessarily aggressive force, obstructing press freedoms and making arbitrary and baseless arrests.

 Brooklyn Bridge arrests

-On October 1, 2011, a large group of protesters set out to walk across the Brooklyn Bridge resulting in 768 arrests, the largest number of arrests in one day at any Occupy event.
+On October 1, 2011, a large group of protesters set out to walk across the Brooklyn Bridge, resulting in 768 arrests; the largest number of arrests in one day at any Occupy event.
 By October 2, all but 20 of the arrestees had been released with citations for disorderly conduct and a criminal court summons.
 On October 4, a group of protesters who were arrested on the bridge filed a lawsuit against the city, alleging that officers had violated their constitutional rights by luring them into a trap and then arresting them.

 In June 2012, a federal judge ruled that the protesters had not received sufficient warning.